Trump skipping his successor’s inauguration is his final defiance of presidential norms

-But Trump removed any lingering doubt Friday morning, tweeting “to all of those who have asked, I will not be going to the Inauguration on January 20th.”
+But Trump removed any lingering doubt Friday morning, tweeting: “To all of those who have asked, I will not be going to the Inauguration on January 20th.”

 Trump’s absence at Biden’s ceremony fits with a pattern — Trump frequently insults adversaries during speeches or online, but rarely in person.
 He has fired aides via Twitter rather than in the Oval Office or even on the phone.